IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 Core Thesis

-I. Market Size Outweighs Bot Panic
+I. Market Scale Outweighs Bot Panic

 Three quantitative anchors define the scope of this report.

-Second, Kalshi and Polymarket combined YTD trading volume surpassed $60 billion in mid-April 2026—already exceeding the full-year 2025 total of $51 billion.
+Second, Kalshi and Polymarket combined YTD trading volume surpassed $60 billion in mid-April 2026—already exceeding the sector’s full-year 2025 total of $51 billion.

 II.
 The Real Data That Matters: 37% vs. 10%